laurieghione/monintermittence/README.md

 This project is a MERN App to help the "intermittent du spectacle" to manage their income easily and friendly.

-Mongo db : Database no SQL
+- Mongo db : Database no SQL
-Express.js : RESTful APIs
+- Express.js : RESTful APIs
-React.js : Javascript Front-end library
+- React.js : Javascript Front-end library
-Node.js : A javascript runtime
+- Node.js : A javascript runtime

 ## Package used

-Material UI
+- Material UI
+- Mongoose
-Bootstrap
+- Bootstrap

-## fonctionnalities V1 :
+## V1 :

 - Page Create a new active folder
 - Page form to add several incomes at this folder